 Without evidence to demonstrate how the policy achieves 'sustainable development' outcomes, this right under the Act cannot be overridden by subordinate regulation.
 It is a requirement of section 12B(4) of the LUPAA, that the TPP's "must seek to further the objectives set out in Schedule 1".
 The growth strategies impose a significant future restriction on middle to lower order settlements, which represents a significant number of rural settlements around the State, without having conducted any process to provide for people and communities to input on their future social, economic, and cultural well-being and their health and safety.
-There is no recognition of the role of regional towns in the broader Tasmanian economy and no rationale has been provided to those communities as to why the restriction on future growth is warranted.
+No evidence has been provided to those communities as to why the restriction is warranted.